aridjayarecipes/cutesrecipes.web.app/content/post/2059-easiest-way-to-make-ultimate-chunky-oyster-and-amp-brussels-sprouts-chowder.md

 <!--inarticleads2-->

-##### Steps to make Chunky Oyster & Brussels Sprouts Chowder:
+##### Steps to make Chunky Oyster &amp; Brussels Sprouts Chowder:

 1. Make a cross-cut in the brussels sprouts roots.
 Lightly boil in salt water, then drain.
 1. Cut the onion into 1 cm.
 Cut the potato into 3 cm, the carrots into 2 cm, and the bacon into 1 cm strips.
 1. Melt butter in a pot and add onions, carrots, and bacon.
 Once the onions have wilted, add the potatoes.
 Once the oil has soaked in, add flour and fry.
 1. Add the [A] ingredients and bring to a boil.
 Boil on medium heat for 5 minutes while removing scum.
 Add soy milk and brussels sprouts and boil for another 5 minutes.
 Dissolve the miso, add oysters and lightly cook through.
 1. Flavor with salt and pepper.
-Transfer to a serving plate, top with parsley and it's complete.
+Transfer to a serving plate, top with parsley and it&#39;s complete.

-So that is going to wrap this up for this exceptional food chunky oyster & brussels sprouts chowder recipe.
+So that is going to wrap this up for this exceptional food chunky oyster &amp; brussels sprouts chowder recipe.
 Thanks so much for your time.
 I'm sure you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!